feinoujc/gh-search-cli/README.md

   -j, --json                   Return json.
 Can be piped to jq.
   -l, --language=language      Searches code based on the language it's written in.
   -o, --open                   Open the first result in your browser.
-  -r, --repo=repo              Limits searches to a specific repository.
+  -o, --org=org                Limits searchs to a specific organization -r, --repo=repo              Limits searches to a specific repository.

   -s, --sort=(indexed)         The sort field.
 Can only be indexed, which indicates how recently a file has been indexed